An Integrative Genome-Scale Metabolic Modeling and Machine Learning Framework for Predicting and Optimizing Single-Cell Protein Production in Saccharomyces cerevisiae: Related Work

 \subsection{Research Gap and Motivation}

-Prior integrative studies have generally addressed isolated components of the modelling pipeline without delivering a cohesive, end-to-end framework connecting simulation, prediction, interpretation, and optimisation~\cite{bib7,bib8}.
-Furthermore, few studies have incorporated generative modelling for novel pathway synthesis within a GEM-constrained setting~\cite{bib20,bib25}.
-The present work addresses these limitations by providing a unified pipeline applicable to \textit{S.~cerevisiae} and extensible to other industrially relevant microorganisms.
+Prior integrative studies have primarily focused on distinct pipeline elements, failing to provide a unified framework integrating simulation, prediction, interpretation, and optimization \citep{zampieri2019,sahu2021}.
+Limited research has utilized generative modeling for novel pathway synthesis within a GEM-constrained framework \citep{razmpour2026,masid2024}, and none has implemented this approach for SCP production in yeast.
+This study addresses these gaps by offering a cohesive pipeline suitable for \textit{S.\ cerevisiae} and adaptable to other industrially significant microorganisms.